 What Is Content Marketing?

-For the company, the goal is to place the brand on the customer’s radar, win their trust, build a connection, and position their products and services as a viable choice.
-However, it’s important to avoid directly advertising the products, especially in the early stages of the funnel.
-The opposite may discredit the company and make the customer consider everything else they hear to be hidden advertising.
+For small businesses, the objective is to gain visibility, earn consumer trust, establish a relationship, and present their offerings as a viable choice.
+However, it’s crucial to refrain from overt product promotion, especially in the early stages of the funnel.
+Doing otherwise may undermine the business’s credibility and lead the consumer to consider everything else they hear to be hidden advertising.

 Benefits of Content Marketing for Small Businesses